molpopgen/libsequence/README.md

 When running programs linking to any of the above run-time libraries, and depending on your system, you may also need to adjust variables like LD _ LIBRARY _ PATH to prepend $HOME/lib to them, etc., but you'll need to figure that out on case-by-case basis, as different systems can behave quite differently.

+###Another installation option (not supported by the libsequence author)

+I've recently been made aware that there is a method for installing libsequence using the [brew.sh](http://brew.sh/) system.
+This system allows the [homebrew-science](https://github.com/Homebrew/homebrew-science) git repo to be used to obtain libsequence.
 ##Using libsequence to compile other programs

 If libsequence is not installed in a standard path, then you must provide the appropriate include (-I) and link path (-L) commands to your compiler.
 This may be done in various ways, e.g., via a configure script or your own Makefile.